IBM/watson-nao-robot/README.md

   <img width="350" height="250" src="doc/source/images/open_conversation_details.png">
 </p>

-after clicking on the View details you will be able to notedown the **workspace ID** for future use.
+after clicking on the View details you will be able to note down the **workspace ID** for future use.

 <p align="center">
   <img width="350" height="250" src="doc/source/images/conversation_workspace_id.png">